In 2019, Cal Newport asked his audience a simple question: "What prevents you from doing deep work?"

 • Example: Expense reporting takes 2 hours monthly because system doesn't accept receipts automatically

 Why this matters: Friction compounds.
-If every task has 20% overhead from poor tools/processes, you lose full day per week.
+If every task has 20% overhead from poor tools and processes, you lose full day per week.
 Over career: years of productive time consumed by systemic friction.

 Individual productivity advice can't fix this—only organizational change can.